nvda-es/devguides_translation/original_docs/Contributing.md

 - Issue triage and investigation
 - Code or documentation contributions

-## Note: Currently only accepting bug-fix / maintenance PR's only while addressing backlog.
-For more information please see: https://github.com/nvaccess/nvda/issues/11006

 ## Testing

 Testing alpha / beta / and release candidates help to ensure the quality of the NVDA.